-Software - Probabilistic linkage was performed using CODES2000 software (Strategic Matching, New Hampshire).
-ISS scores were generated using ICDMAP-90 software (John Hopkins, Baltimore, MD).
-SAS software (SAS Institute, Inc., Cary, NC) was used for all statistical analysis.
+Software - ISS scores were generated using ICDMAP-90 software (John Hopkins, Baltimore, MD).
+SAS software (SAS Institute, Inc., Cary, NC) was used for all statistical analysis and to merge the crash and health outcomes data.

 Analysis -Logistic regression was used to estimate the effect of study variables on the likelihood of traumatic brain injury and of death for persons with TBI.
 For the other four outcomes (Medical costs, Other costs, Quality of Life Costs and MAIS) T-Tests were used to estimate the impact of helmet use for persons with TBI.